Improving Robustness with Adaptive Weight Decay: Adversarial Robustness

-To study the differences between adaptive weight decay and non-adaptive weight decay, we can plug in $\lambda_t$ of Adaptive Weight Decay (eq.~\ref{eq:awd}) into the equation for traditional weight decay (eq.~\ref{eq:reg_wd}) and derive at the total loss based on Adaptive Weight Decay:
+To study the differences between adaptive and non-adaptive weight decay and to build intuition, we can plug in $\lambda_t$ of the adaptive method (eq.~\ref{eq:awd}) directly into the equation for traditional weight decay (eq.~\ref{eq:reg_wd}) and derive the total loss based on Adaptive Weight Decay:

+Please note that directly solving eq.~\ref{eq:awd_weight_decay} will invoke the computation of second-order derivatives since $\lambda_t$ is computed using the first-order derivatives.
+However, as stated in Alg.~\ref{app:alg}, we convert the $\lambda_{t}$ into a non-tensor scalar to save computation and avoid second-order derivatives.
+We treat $\|\nabla w_t\|$ in eq.~\ref{eq:awd_weight_decay} as a constant and do not allow gradients to back-propagate through it.
+As a result, adaptive weight decay has negligible computation overhead compared to traditional non-adaptive weight decay.

-By comparing the weight decay term in the adaptive weight decay final loss (eq.~\ref{eq:awd_weight_decay}): $\frac{DoG}{2} \|w\| \|\nabla w\|$ with that of the traditional weight decay final loss (eq.~\ref{eq:reg_wd}): $\frac{\lambda_{wd}}{2} \|w\|^2$, we can build intuition on some of the differences between the two.
-For example, the non-adaptive weight decay regularization term approaches zero only when the norm of the weights is close to zero, whereas, in adaptive weight decay, it also happens when the gradients from cross-entropy are close to zero.
-This is a desirable property since intuitively, when the optimizer reaches a flat minima, adaptive weight decay stops over-optimizing the norm of weights, whereas, in non-adaptive weight decay, that is not the case.
-Also, when the gradient of cross-entropy is large, adaptive weight decay penalizes the norm of the weights more which could prevent the optimization from falling into a steep local minima which could result in overfitting.
+By comparing the weight decay term in the adaptive weight decay loss (eq.~\ref{eq:awd_weight_decay}): $\frac{{\lambda_{awd}}}{2} \|w\| \|\nabla w\|$ with that of the traditional weight decay loss (eq.~\ref{eq:reg_wd}): $\frac{\lambda_{wd}}{2} \|w\|^2$, we can build intuition on some of the differences between the two.
+For example, the non-adaptive weight decay regularization term approaches zero only when the weight norms are close to zero, whereas, in AWD, it also happens when the cross-entropy gradients are close to zero.
+Consequently, AWD prevents over-optimization of weight norms in flat minima, allowing for more (relative) weight to be given to the cross-entropy objective.
+Additionally, AWD penalizes weight norms more when the gradient of cross-entropy is large, preventing it from falling into steep local minima and hence overfitting early in training.

+We verify our intuition of AWD being capable of reducing robust overfitting in practice by replacing the non-adaptive weight decay with AWD and monitoring the same two metrics from \ref{subsubsec:robust_overfit}.
+The results for a good choice of the AWD hyper-parameter (${\lambda_{awd}}$) and various choices of non-adaptive weight decay ($\lambda_{wd}$) hyper-parameter are summarized in Figure~\ref{fig:adv_over_fitting_awd} \footnote{See Appendix \ref{app:c100_robust_overf} for similar analysis on other datasets.}.